 Only employees who are healthy and feel well can fully perform their services.
 Especially for us, as a company in the outdoor sports industry, there is no doubt that we must find and promote an appropriate way to offset desk work.

-Our health management system focuses on prevention and our employees’ active involvement in their own health.
+Our health management program focuses on prevention and our employees’ active involvement in their own health.

 We are supported by Stefanie Raaf from EmBODI in the field of occupational health management.
 A standardized reporting system based on quantitative and qualitative characteristic figures is being developed to help us specifically manage our Occupational Health Management system.

-Integrating the Occupational Health Management system into the management system is of central importance to directing further interventions and makes the system measurable and lasting for VAUDE.
+Integrating the Occupational Health Management system into the business management system is of central importance in directing further interventions and makes the system quantifiable and sustainable for VAUDE.

 Organic food, naturally

 The Café VAUDE next door to our factory outlet is certified organic.
 And all meals are made with organic ingredients at the new "Mittagsspitze" canteen.